yuanqing/create-figma-plugin/packages/website/docs/ui.md

 ![Figma plugin UI modal with “Hello, World” text](/create-figma-plugin/media/ui-hello-world-figma.png)

-See the [Storybook](https://yuanqing.github.io/create-figma-plugin/ui/) for the full library of Preact components, and the [recipe for passing data between the plugin/widget’s main and UI contexts](#passing-data-between-the-pluginwidgets-main-and-ui-contexts).
+See the [Storybook](/create-figma-plugin/storybook/) for the full library of Preact components, and the [recipe for passing data between the plugin/widget’s main and UI contexts](<%- getPageUrlById('recipes') %>#passing-data-between-the-pluginwidgets-main-and-ui-contexts).

 ## Using React

 When building your plugin/widget, the `build-figma-plugin` CLI will detect and automatically swap out all `react` and `react-dom` imports with [`preact/compat`](https://preactjs.com/guide/v10/switching-to-preact/).
 This means that it’s possible to seamlessly use React components alongside the Preact components from the `@create-figma-plugin/ui` library.

-(If you still prefer to bundle React rather than Preact, see the [recipe to disable the automatic swapping of React imports](#disabling-automatic-swapping-of-react-imports).)
+(If you still prefer to bundle React rather than Preact, see the [recipe to disable the automatic swapping of React imports](<%- getPageUrlById('recipes') %>#disabling-automatic-swapping-of-react-imports).)

 To use React components in your UI, ensure that `react` and `@types/react` are installed: